openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 definition of that API point.

-> Several `CONSTANT_SpecializationLinkage` constants may propose distinct linkage parameter values to the same API point, such as for `List<InlineInt>` vs. `List<InlineDouble>`.
+> Several `CONSTANT_SpecializationLinkage` constants may propose distinct linkage selector values to the same API point, such as for `List<InlineInt>` vs. `List<InlineDouble>`.
-Bytecodes may select a specific linkage parameter value by referring to the appropriate `CONSTANT_SpecializationLinkage` constant for that value.
-Conversely, several `CONSTANT_SpecializationLinkage` constants may apply the same linkage parameter value to distinct API points, such as for `List<InlineInt>.get` and `List<InlineInt>.set`.
+Bytecodes may select a specific linkage selector value by referring to the appropriate `CONSTANT_SpecializationLinkage` constant for that value.
+Conversely, several `CONSTANT_SpecializationLinkage` constants may apply the same linkage selector value to distinct API points, such as for `List<InlineInt>.get` and `List<InlineInt>.set`.
-Bytecodes using a set of such linkage parameter constants can expect to use those various API points (presumably co-parametric) with a single consistent setting of the anchor.
+Bytecodes using a set of such linkage selector constants can expect to use those various API points (presumably co-parametric) with a single consistent setting of the anchor.